-This is the part of the process that turns your raw manuscript into a physical book.
+This is the part of the book publishing process that turns your raw manuscript into a physical book.
 And likely a digital book too.
 And an audiobook.
 You’ve sent in a stack of A4 printed paper, neatly double-spaced.
 Or, more likely these days, you’ve emailed a Word document to your editor.
 All those words you’ve finally released into the world.

 But your publisher doesn’t just slap a cover on it and put it in a shop.
 There’s a LOT of work to do to transform your text into a beautifully-produced actual book.
 This is, in fact, the longest part of the process.
 It can take a year or more from delivery of your final manuscript until you see your book on the shelf of your local bookshop.